nitrologic/foundry/foundry.md

 ## foundry machine interface

-The foundry functional interface uses tool.
+The foundry functional interface uses tools and tool_calls.

+Only recent models provide tools interface, foundry should fall back to a no tools completion mode.

-See the OpenAI API spec for more details.
+See the OpenAI API spec for more tool role details.

 ### read_time